Osagie-Godstand/Osagie-Godstand/README.md

                   ⬇️⬇️

-I am currently working on my first personal side project, 'Ken', a social platform.
-It will not be the typical kind of social platform like X or Reddit.
-It'll be a more formal social platform.
+I am currently working on my first personal side project, 'Ken', a long form social platform.

 Disclaimer: I have always wanted to pursue this project, even before I began learning to code.
 I am committed to completing it, regardless of the challenges I may face.